BlairLAdams/RPi5/mkdocs/docs/RPi5.md

 ### Python (venv)
 Used throughout for **ETL scripting**, orchestration, and integration.
 A dedicated virtual environment (`~/scr/venv`) contains core libraries like `polars`, `sqlalchemy`, and `pint`.

+### DuckDB
+Serves as the **OLAP engine** for analytical queries over the silver-tier data.
+It is optimized for **local, columnar workloads** and integrates seamlessly with Python, dbt, and Metabase.
+DuckDB enables fast exploration of aggregated sensor and lab data without standing up a full-scale database server, making it ideal for edge deployments and prototype scenarios.

 ### PostgreSQL
 Serves as the **OLTP data store** for sensor readings, reference tables, and structured logs.
 Its schema follows the **medallion architecture** (bronze and silver), enabling clear data lineage and progressive refinement.